 The State of Oregon continues to face revenue shortfalls due to economic uncertainties affecting the entire state along with the nationwide economic downturn caused by the COVID-19 pandemic.
-As discussed, this is a situation that does tend to have a direct impact on RVCOG's budget, and therefore this was a significant consideration during the preparation of RVCOG's budget for the 2020-2021 fiscal year.
+As discussed, this is a situation that does tend to have a direct impact on RVCOG's budget, and therefore this was a significant consideration during the preparation of RVCOG's budget for the 2021-2022 fiscal year.

-At the close of fiscal year ending June 30, 2020, unreserved fund balance in the General Fund was \$693,872.
-The federally approved indirect rate, which provided 38.83% of the General Fund resources for this fiscal year, is set at 14.0% of applicable direct cost of all projects in the Special Revenue Fund and has remained the same as prior years.
-Grant funds and contributions toward the Josephine County Senior Resource Center project significantly increased revenue in the General Fund in this fiscal year.
+At the close of fiscal year ending June 30, 2021, unreserved fund balance in the General Fund was \$676,911.
+The federally approved indirect rate, which provided 85.57% of the General Fund resources for this fiscal year, is set at 14.0% of applicable direct cost of all projects in the Special Revenue Fund and has remained the same as prior years.